Doctor of Philosophy

 - Doctor of Philosophy in Humanities

 - Doctor of Philosophy in Humanities Major in Aesthetic Studies

 - Doctor of Philosophy in Literature

 - Doctor of Philosophy in Humanities Major in Studies in Literature

 The program leading to the PhD in Humanities is designed primarily for individuals who wish to conduct advanced research and to teach at the college level, but it is open to qualified candidates who wish to enhance fully their knowledge and skills.

 The program provides students with a flexible, interdisciplinary context within which to pursue their studies, built on connections among specific courses and areas of interest.
 Each student plans an individual program of studies in consultation with an assigned advisor.

 - History of Ideas (HUHI) which concentrates on history and philosophy; and

 - Studies in Literature (HUSL) which concentrates on literature, language and rhetoric.

 Students who have completed pertinent graduate work at other institutions (30 hours of humanities courses, language training and written work roughly equivalent to the portfolio) may qualify for a Master of Arts equivalency upon admission to the graduate program.
 Students admitted with an MA equivalency must take the required core course for the humanities program, Interdisciplinary Approaches to the Arts and Humanities (HUMA 6300).

-Students seeking a PhD in the humanities will normally complete a minimum of 60 semester hours of course work beyond a master's degree or its equivalent, pass the Doctoral Qualifying Examination, demonstrate advanced proficiency in an approved foreign language, pass the Doctoral Field Examinations, submit a dissertation proposal, and complete and defend a dissertation.
+Students seeking a PhD in the humanities will normally complete a minimum of 60 semester hours of course work beyond a master's degree or its equivalent, demonstrate advanced proficiency in an approved foreign language, pass the Doctoral Field Examinations, submit a dissertation proposal, and complete and defend a dissertation.